SFPC/sfpc.github.io/participate-2014.md

 * 24/7 access to work space at Orbital, 155 Rivington Street, in Manhattan's Lower East Side.
 * Daily classes on programming, electronics, history and theory of computation and related topics.
 * Classes vary in length and they are usually held from Monday ~ Friday between 10AM and 5PM.
-* Teachers and mentors availiable for technical, conceptual and artistic guidance.
+* Teachers and mentors available for technical, conceptual and artistic guidance.
 * Workshops with visiting artists.
 * Visits to institutions, schools and art spaces.
 * Reading and discussion group.